henryj320/python_projects/README.md

 ## **react_dashboard**<br>
 **Language**: React<br>
 **Overview**: Develop a React frontend using a [template](https://www.creative-tim.com/templates/react-free).
 Develop it from scratch making use of a template's components when required.
 Have separate pages for each Python project.
-Using axios like you did in the devops sprint to connect to a running API and output the results.
+Using axios like you did in the devops sprint to connect to a running API and output the results.<br><br>

+## **run_predictions**<br>
+**Language**: Python<br>
+**Overview**: A Jupyter Notebooks program to chart out your running progress.
+In future, it could be adapted into a React page.
+The charts would show:
+- Weekly distance
+- Weekly average running pace
+- Number of runs each week
+This project could then be added to in order to create predictions.
+In other words, "if you continue with this average, then this is where you will be in 6 weeks".
+You could improve this further to add your goals and the chart could show what you would need to do.
+For example:
+- If your goal is to increase pace from 7:30 average to 6:30 average, then pace needs to increase by x each week (with a knowledge on the limit of realistic pace increase).<br><br>

 <br><br>